nathabee/beelab/docs/wordpress.md

 Your WordPress setup also includes the **PomoloBee** and **Competence** plugins, both of which interface with the **Django backend** (via APIs) for orchard management and student evaluation.

-The plugins are located in `wordpress/wp-content/plugins/pomolobee` and `wordpress/wp-content/plugins/competence`.
-These plugins are **mounted from the host system** into the container to ensure they persist after container rebuilds.
+The plugins are located in `wordpress/build` by installing them with teh console , it will install them in `wp-content/plugins/pomolobee` and `wordpress/wp-content/plugins/competence`.

 #### **PomoloBee Plugin**: